-This management model offered by different suppliers at an international level has as a counterpart the concern about data protection and their privacy regarding personally identifiable information (PII), understanding this information not only as the name of a data subject but those data related to his person, such as bank, medical, IP addresses, among others.
+This management model offered by different suppliers at an international level has as a counterpart the concern about data protection and their privacy regarding personally identifiable information (PII), understanding this information not only as the name of an interested party but those data related to their person, such as bank details, doctors, IP addresses, among others.

 The management model in the cloud can present some difficulties as identifying where the information is hosted, the protection measures applied in communication networks or how these organizations manage personally identifiable information of data subjects that is housed in their information systems.

-As a result of this concern, International Organization for Standardization (ISO) updated in January 2019, the standard related to information security, specifically ISO 27018, in order to develop processes that provide coverage to cloud service providers, allowing to certify to their customers that, their rights are guaranteed based on the consents collected.
+As a result of this concern, International Organization for Standardization (ISO) updated in January 2019, the standard related to information security, specifically the ISO 27018, in order to develop processes that cover cloud service providers, allowing them to certify to their customers that their rights are guaranteed based on the consents obtained.

 What does ISO 27018 specifically propose?

 ISO 27018 intends, in general terms, to identify accurately how the supplier manages the personal data of data subjects, establishes the necessary procedures for any request or access to the same methods, thus offering to the clients a total transparency.